wulind/MadeByMe/README.md

 MadeByStudios is an exploration into a creative storefront built with React and Stripe, designed to sell digital crochet patterns with a premium, animated user experience.

+## Client requirements

+In the `client` directory, create a `.env` file and add your Web3Form access key and Stripe publishable key.
+These are required before running the app.

+## Client available scripts

 ![Home page - Animated gif demo](demo/HomeScreen.gif)